Visit New York in 5 days

 The Metropolitan Museum of Art (MET)

-However, you would need several days to visit completely, so I advise you to choose between the museum's different sections: Contemporary Art, European Art, Egypt, Greece and Rome, America, Africa and Oceania.
+However, you would need several days to visit it completely, so I advise you to choose between the museum's different sections: Contemporary Art, European Art, Egypt, Greece and Rome, America, Africa and Oceania.

-A must-see is the Egyptian temple, the collection of arms and armour, the Iranian carpets as well as the Roof Garden Cafe – a rooftop terrace with a superb view.
+A must-see is the Egyptian temple, the collection of arms and armour, the Iranian carpets as well as the Roof Garden Cafe – a rooftop terrace with a superb view 😊

 Address: 1000 5th avenue (& E 82nd street)